d-smith/aws-ruby-samples/README.md

         ruby launch_rds_from_snapshot.rb vpc-xxxxxxxx b2bnext-db b2bnext-with-idx

-    Note this creates the instance with the default RDS security group, which is likely not accessible from anywhere.
-Once the database is available, you can update its security group to allow ingress from the private subnets.

-        ruby update_db_security_group.rb vpc-xxxxxxxx b2bnext-db

    If you want to create an RDS instance from scratch, look at the orig/launch_rds.rb script